Rainforest, wildlife and Canal

 Agua Clara Locks

-At the visitors center of the new locks you see how the ships are being risen (or lowered) from the Caribbean to the Gatun Lake of the Canal (or vice versa).
-About 8 ships per day pass through the new locks of the Canal.
+At the visitors center of the new locks you see how the big ships are being risen or lowered between the Caribbean Sea and Gatun Lake of the Canal.
+About 10 ships per day pass the Canal through the new locks.
 You might see a enormous container or gas ship.
 Using huge water saving basins, 60% of the water can be reused in the chambers of the new locks.

 San Lorenzo

-On the other side of the Canal you drive through the rainforest of the San Lorenzo National Park to the mouth of the Chagres River.
-Here, surrounded by pure nature, the old Spanish Fort San Lorenzo overlooks the Caribbean Sea, protecting the access up the Chagres River towards the Pacific side.
+Driving over the huge new Atlantic Bridge to the other side of the Canal you have a great view and see also the old Gatun Locks and the Agua Clara Locks in a distance.
+The road continous through the rainforest of San Lorenzo National Park before you get to the mouth of the Chagres River.
+Here, surrounded by pure nature, the old Spanish Fort San Lorenzo overlooks on a cliff the Caribbean Sea, once protecting the access up the Chagres River towards the Pacific side.

 If wished, we take you on a rainforest walk, looking out for wildlife and discovering the different flora of the more humid Caribbean side.